alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Refer to cleaning notes [here](CLEANING_NOTES.md#) for a short summary of how positions were organized prior to analysis.

-We have information on how round drafted in and college/state attended affects career length, but we have no data on the numerous positions in the NFL.
-We know that being drafted in the first round gives you the longest average career length.
-How many, and what percentage of each position are taken in the first round?
+We have information on how round drafted  and college/state attended affects career length, but we have no data on the numerous positions in the NFL.
+We know that being drafted in the 1st round gives you the longest average career length.
+How many, and what percentage of each position are taken in the 1st round?
 How long is their average career?
-This will include players who are active.

 We will use **SELECT** to pick position, career_length and players taken, a **NESTED FUNCTION** using **CAST** in order to get the percentage of total players taken by position, **WHERE** to only include players who were taken in the first round and players who are **RETIRED**, **GROUP BY** to group the data by position, and use **ORDER BY** to sory by career length in descending order.